-While some small percentage of this might be simply a way to manipulate and get what she wants, I doubt that is a primary motivation for most women who do it.
-Really this is about dodging responsibility for her actions – or should I say for actions she won’t engage in?
-This is blame shifting pure and simple, and is nothing more than a way to not deal with the real issue.
+While some small percentage of this might be simply a way to manipulate and get what she wants, I doubt it’s a primary motivation for most women who do it.
+Really this is about dodging responsibility for her actions – or non-actions.
+It’s blame-shifting pure and simple, and it’s nothing more than a way to not deal with the real issue.

-You are over-sexed/You are a pervert/Marriage is about more than sex/Is that all you ever think about/Why are you so selfish.
-These, and the other variations, are more blame shifting.
+You’re over-sexed/You’re a pervert/Marriage is about more than sex/Is that all you ever think about/Why are you so selfish?
+These and other variations on the theme are more blame shifting.
 Rather than deal with the problem, she says you have a problem.
 Does she believe you have a problem?
-She may, and she may know better.
-Either way, she is avoiding the real situation.
+She may, or she may know better.
+Either way, she’s avoiding the real situation.

-Blame shifting makes it very difficult to deal with things because the real issue gets pushed away in favour of the false blame issue.
-When you try to discuss the real issue, she may accuse you of changing the subject – a bit of hypocrisy, that.
+Blame shifting makes it difficult to deal with things because the real issue gets pushed away in favour of the false blame issue.
+When you try to discuss the real issue she may accuse you of changing the subject – a bit of hypocrisy, that.

 So, how do you get past the blame issue(s)?

-- Don’t play: Let her know you see these things as a way of hiding from bigger and more important issues, and you are not going to fight about or even discuss these issues as it just prevents the two of you from dealing with what needs to be dealt with.
+- Don’t play: Let her know you see these things as a way of hiding from bigger and more important issues and you’re not going to fight about or even discuss these issues as it just prevents the two of you from dealing with the real issue(s).

 - Call her bluff: Offer to see a qualified third party to sort out what is real and what is not.

-- State the facts as you see them: Your sex life is not acceptable, and would not be acceptable to any reasonable, sexually healthy person.
+- State the facts as you see them: Your sex life is not acceptable, and wouldn’t be acceptable to any reasonable, sexually healthy person (male OR FEMALE).

-- Batten down the hatches and weather the storm: If you have put up with these things in the past, rather than clearly and definitively doing any of the above, you have become a willing participant in her fiction.
+- Batten down the hatches and weather the storm: If you’ve put up with these things in the past, rather than clearly and definitively doing any of the above, you’ve become a willing participant in her fiction.
 Doing any (or all) of the above is changing the rules, and will likely be seen as a betrayal.
 She will be angry, hurt, withdrawn, etc..

 - Give her time to find a new stance: